 - Severely damages or misuses your property

-- Defendant intentionally interfered with your possession.
+- The defendant (wrongdoer) intentionally interfered with your possession of the property.

 Type of Damages for Conversion

-Damages for a conversion claim are based on a principle of fairness.
+Damages for a conversion claim are based on the principle of fairness.
 If someone takes or otherwise seriously interferes with your use or enjoyment of personal property, you have a cause of action as the owner of the property.
 You have an entitlement to recover costs directly associated with the loss of the property.

 Time Limits on Filing a Conversion Claim

-The period in which a lawsuit must be filed is known as a statute of limitations.
+The period in which a person must file a lawsuit is a statute of limitations.
 Each state sets its own statutes of limitations for civil cases.
-Generally, intentional tort claims must be filed within three to six years of occurrence.
-If you file your conversion claim after the statute of limitations has run, your claim will be denied.
+Generally, a person must file an intentional tort claim within one to six years of occurrence.
+But you should check with a personal injury lawyer in your state to be sure.

-Contact an Attorney about Your Conversion Claims
+Contact an Attorney About Your Conversion Claims

 If your claim concerns valuable property or your ownership of the property is in dispute, an experienced personal injury attorney can help protect your interests.
 They can help you fight insurance companies and unlock real value in your case by filing a lawsuit, if necessary.

 Contact a qualified personal injury attorney to make sure your rights are protected.